 On December 9, 1820, a vestry (the parish board, consisting of lay leaders) was finally elected.
 Samuel Wilson, John Smith, John Young, Ezra Hurd, and an unknown fifth man became the elected Vestry people.
 Vestry members and wardens are now elected in January of each year.

-On June 19, 1831 The Rev. Henry Caswell was installed as our first rector (primary priest and pastor).
+On June 19, 1831, the Rev. Henry Caswell was installed as our first rector (primary priest and pastor).
 In 1833, All Saints’ erected its first worship space.
 This building survives and houses the Samuel Gunn Parish Hall.
 The cornerstone for this building was the first laid for any Church in the Portsmouth area and it is the oldest public building in Portsmouth still used for its original purpose.
-Bishop Chase returned in November, 1833 to dedicate the building.
+Bishop Chase returned in November 1833 to dedicate the building.

-Much of the early, significant growth of All Saints’ parish began with the ministry of The Rev. Erastus Burr, rector from November 9, 1838-November 9, 1873.
+Much of the early, significant growth of All Saints’ parish began with the ministry of the Rev. Erastus Burr, rector, from November 9, 1838-November 9, 1873.
 During his tenure, the church was incorporated under Ohio law (a special act for this purpose, passed by the Ohio General Assembly on March 4, 1838), and the present nave was erected in 1851.
 For the first time in its history, All Saints’ was able its rector’s salary without missionary aid.
 During this period, a comfortable rectory (parsonage) was built on the site of our current parish administration and education building.

 The present nave (worship space) was built in 1851.
 A vestry-appointed committee composed of Samuel S. Fuller, Washington Kinney, and James Lodwick administered the capital campaign.
 There were 157 contributors to the building fund.

 Our building is located within the Historic Boneyfiddle District of Portsmouth.
 All Saints’ was the first public building in Portsmouth to be lighted with gas fixtures in 1855.
 Prior to that, the congregation used coal oil lamps to illuminate its worship space.
-The nave was modernized in the second half of the twentieth century with new pews, kneelers, and a modified ceiling (to provide for more energy efficient heating).
+The nave was modernized in the second half of the twentieth century with new pews, kneelers, and a modified ceiling (to provide for more energy-efficient heating).
 One original pew remains against the wall of the narthex.

 The interior of the present nave was restored to much of its original beauty in 1993, and the building was rededicated.
 Much of the restoration involved returning the nave to its original architectural style, with its high vaulted ceiling and exposed arches and beams.

 All Saints’ current structure has withstood the ravages of time and nature.
 In January 1893, fire damaged the interior, carpet, pews and the organ.
-The building has also sustained damage from several floods, particularly in the great flood of 1937, when water reached the middle of the rose window on the west wall above the balcony.
+The building has also sustained damage from several floods, particularly in the great flood of 1937, when floodwaters reached the middle of the rose window on the west wall above the balcony.
 Unfortunately, the 1937 flood destroyed most of the stained glass, but much of it was replaced.